cuemacro/finmarketpy/INSTALL.md

       * Recommend installing latest version of Python 3.5 (by running in command line `conda install python=3.5.2` rather than using Python 3.6 (which is the default Python installation in Anaconda 4.30) as some of the multiprocessing libraries have issues with Python 3.6 at present when I've tried it
       * findatapy, chartpy and finmarketpy should be compatible with the dependencies in Anaconda 4.30 (eg. version of pandas, numpy etc.)
-    * Microsoft Visual Studio 2015 Community Edition- [download](https://www.visualstudio.com/downloads/) or Visual C++ 2015 build tools - Windows
+    * Microsoft Visual Studio 2015 Community Edition - [download](https://www.visualstudio.com/downloads/) or Visual C++ 2015 build tools - Windows
-      * Makes sure to do a custom installation and tick Visual C++
+      * Makes sure to do a custom installation and tick Visual C++ in the Visual Studio 2015 installation
-      * Alternatively, if we can simply install [Visual C++ 2015 build tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)
+      * Alternatively, it is quicker to install [Visual C++ 2015 build tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)
          * You may need to add the following (or similar) to your Windows path `C:\Program Files (x86)\Windows Kits\8.1\bin\x64`
          * This should prevent the following compilation error where 'rl.exe' is not found
       * Some Python libraries need a C++ compiler in order to build (such as blpapi and arctic)